racarter1215/learning-journal/README.md

 ### We made changes

+##### Growth Mindset is to understand that you start the process of learning something new by first understanding you do not understand it yet, but will if you persevere.
+It means seeking help and resources while applying it during individual activities.

 You can use the [editor on GitHub](https://github.com/racarter1215/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.